Halat Nuaim

 Halat Nuaim-Seltah (حالة نعيم السلطة) is a Bahraini island.
 It is located off the coast of Muharraq island, near the town of Hidd.
 It lies 5 km east of the capital, Manama, on Bahrain Island.

 History

-There were two islands separated by a 100 meters channel between them.
+Until the late 1990s, instead of the present single island, there were two islands separated by a 100-meter channel between them.

-Halat Nuaim which was inhabited by the Al Nuaim tribe, after whom it was named.
+Halat Nuaim was inhabited by the Al Nuaim tribe, after whom it was named.

-Halat Seltah which was inhabited by the Al Sulaiti tribe, whom the island is named after.
+Halat Seltah was inhabited by the Al Sulaiti tribe, and got its name from the tribe.

-At 1998, dredging began in the canal, to create an artificial land and connect the islands.
+In 1998, dredging began in the canal, to create an artificial land and connect the islands.

 Demography

 There are two villages located on the Island: